Fast, tiny, and friendly code generator that turns your C structs into fully featured JSON serializers/deserializers.

 Define Structs

-For example, create a file name struct.json-gen-c
+For example, create a file name struct.json-gen-c as contents below:

 struct A {